A Day At Races With TeamSQL 🏎

 The chart we’ll be looking at today is a line chart.
 Let’s say that we want to track employee growth over the past couple of years and that our data looks like this:

 Once I have actionable data, I can click Charts to launch the chart creation wizard.
-I select the Line chart option, and ...
+I select the Line chart option and indicate that I want year on the ...